rcpch/digital-growth-charts-documentation/docs/about/acknowledgements.md

 - Dr Anchit Chandran for proofreading, corrections, and contributions to the documentation.
 - 'William' Nai-Wei Wang for proofreading, corrections, and contributions to the documentation.

+Significant implementations and contributions have been made by our users.
+They are all acknowledged on Github, but include:

+- Cambric (Scotland)
+- DCHW
+- Isle of Wight NHS Foundation Trust
+- SigmaMD (USA)

 ## Technical Acknowledgements

 - [DigitalOcean](https://www.digitalocean.com/) (ancillary cloud services)